ShawnDriscoll/Traveller-NPC-LITE/docs/source/index.rst

 **TravLITE** features minor logging and error tracking at this time.

-This documentation explains how to install and use the **TravLITE** for Traveller NPC generation.
+This documentation explains how to install and use **TravLITE** for Traveller NPC generation.

 .. image:: python_classic_2_5_tag.png
     :target: https://www.python.org/download/releases/2.5.4/